Impact of Working Parents on Child Development

 2. Negative Effects

-Though both the parents working have a significant positive outcome in the lives of their children, they come with a few negatives as well.
+Though both parents working has a significant positive outcome in the lives of their children, it comes with a few negatives as well.
 The negative effects of working mothers on child development may vary with the working couple, as a whole.
 Let’s look at the negative impacts of a working couple on the child’s development:

-With the nuclear family style, couples have to move out into the cities for their jobs.
-Their parents are unwilling to settle down in the city leaving their hometown and babysit the children.
+- Psychological Effects – With the nuclear family style, couples have to move out into the cities for their jobs.
+Their parents are unwilling to settle down in the city, leaving their hometown and babysitting the children.
 This leaves the parents with very little support from their own families.
 As a result, they have to hire nannies or admit their kids in daycare facilities.
-Parents need to be extra careful in selecting daycare and nannies for the kids otherwise the quality of attention towards the child is sure to decline with outside help.
+Parents need to be extra careful in selecting daycare and nannies for the kids; otherwise, the quality of attention towards the child is sure to decline with outside help.